A Complete Guide to RV Batteries

 1. Flooded lead-acid batteries

-FLA batteries consist of two lead plates flooded with liquid electrolyte (sulfuric acid) and react when charging to store electricity.
+FLA batteries consist of two lead plates flooded with liquid electrolyte (sulfuric acid) and react when charged to store electricity.

 Advantages